tejasmattur/cse-projects/news-site/README.md

 # News Sharing Site

+Overview: An online forum for users to post news articles for others to view and comment on.

+Functionalities:

   * Users can register, login, logout.

   * Users can create, edit, and delete posts (cannot edit others' posts).